Alignment & Synergy - Trimpact

 Exchanging between domains

-Possibilities to get more out of on-going projects
+Possibilities to get more out of ongoing projects

-The first step to change the situation described above is to have people working on the same subject exchange ideas, technologies, etc. as depicted above in the second schema.
+The first step to change the situation described above is to have people working on the same subject exchange ideas, technologies, etc., as depicted above in the second schema.
 This exchange of information also builds capacity.
-It opens-up and changes existing mindsets so that participants truly understand that sharing information is worthwhile, potentially synergistic and will not threaten their autonomy.
+It opens up and changes existing mindsets so that participants truly understand that sharing information is worthwhile, potentially synergistic and will not threaten their autonomy.

 The third schema above symbolises how one can identify options for Alignment & Synergy (A&S) of activities between projects with different characteristics.
-Sharing this detailed information contributes to A&S as it helps to determine what the various stakeholders want to gain by the envisaged collaboration.
+Sharing this detailed information contributes to A&S as it helps to determine what the various stakeholders want to gain from the envisaged collaboration.
 Consequently, all partners can increase their impact.

 Alignment & Synergy Facilitation